What is Bone Marrow Concentrate Therapy?

 While there may be mild discomfort and swelling in the injected sites for the 2-3 days, you should see a noticeable improvement.
 If you feel sore, this “soreness” is a positive sign that your injured site is healing.
 Pain management options may be discussed with the doctor prior to the initial treatment.
 On occasion, patients begin physical therapy to help the effects of BMC and to facilitate recovery.
 As every individual body is different, patients respond to Bone Marrow Concentrate recovery at varying timeframes.
 A follow up may be required 3-4 weeks after the initial treatment.

-If you have questions regarding BMC therapy or other forms of regenerative therapy, please contact Metropolitan Pain Consultants at 201-729-0001.
+Finally, if you have questions regarding BMC therapy or other forms of regenerative therapy, please contact Metropolitan Pain Consultants at 201-729-0001.
 We offer weekday and weekend appointments.
-You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.